mkdoc/mktoc/README.md

 If the `bullet` option is given it must be one of `-`, `+` or `*`.

+Note that when creating links inline markup in the heading will be lost.

 * `opts` Object processing options.

 #### Options